-Have you missed the live information session on 13th February 2023?
+Have you missed the live information session on 20th November 2023?
 Watch the recording here.
-You'll get a programme presentation and after that, our program director and a student answer questions from prospective students.
+You'll get a programme presentation by our program director Floris Wiesman.
+And after that, he and masterstudent Chen answer questions from prospective students.

 If you have a heart for working in health care and want to make an impact with your technical knowledge, this is the study for you.

 All courses are taught in English and also the study material is in English.
 Some teachers only speak English, but others also speak Dutch.
 During internships, you can speak Dutch to some supervisors if you both wish to.
 However, keep in mind that the product of your internship (the research paper and presentation) will be in English.